 When they watched heterosexual couples they were turned on and reported even higher arousal than their body indicated.
 They reported nothing to Bonobo on Bonobo action but their body… Kinda liked it too.

 Basically, gay and straight men and women react according to their preferences.

 The author says that’s exactly what the theory of erotic plasticity suggests.
 Such as, that we -mostly women- are conditioned to like what society expects them to like.

-It’s worth keeping in mind as to why some women report no interest in sex or difficulties in reaching orgasm.
+It’s worth keeping in mind why some women report no interest in sex or difficulties in reaching orgasm.

 The Dangerous Pill

-Women smelling shirts wore by male tended to prefer men whose Major Histocompatibility Complex best differs from theirs, which makes genetical sense.
+Women smelling shirts worn by males tended to prefer men whose Major Histocompatibility Complex best differs from theirs, which makes genetical sense.